NadiDami/CrowdHailer.github.io/_drafts/ddd/repos.md

 > A Repository mediates between the domain and data mapping layers, acting like an in-memory domain object collection.

+Before proceeding we need to introduce the concept of an aggregate.
+In the last post we introduced two entities a `User` and `Credentials` both which wrapped a record object the `User::Record`.
+This collection of objects acted together to model a single user.
+Collections like this are describe in Domain Driven Design as an aggregate.
+Martin Fowler provides an excellent [summary on aggregates](http://martinfowler.com/bliki/DDD_Aggregate.html).
+This description comes with advice on handling these aggregates.
+Key is that one of the components should be recognisable as the aggregate root and any reference from outside the aggregate should go to the root only.

+In our system the `User` is the root of the aggregate.
+This implies we should only be able to get load or save our user entity and the credentials it comes with and not directly load/save the credentials object.
+For this reason we need a repository of users and not one of credentials, this also explains why the record was named the `User::Record` as it is an implementation detail that will be used as a foundation to our `User::Repository`.

-The key feature of our repository is that it should act as a collection of entities.
+The key feature of our repository is that it should act as a collection of user entities.
 It does not need to look like a database and semantics of SQL or any other query language should not be evident in the API it exposes.
 The only difference between a repository and typical in-memory collection is that it will probably have more sophisticated set of query methods than a normal collection.

 Let's design how we would like a repository to be used.
 We will want simple queries such as `first` and `last`.
 Retrieving by an id value is like a key lookup and so a `[]` method is useful; or even better, a `fetch` method.
 Then there will be queries that are specific to the collection; for example, finding all users by a family name.

-**Important**: Always design your API with pagination in mind unless you are sure it is unnecessary.
-This is because adding it later can be trouble.
+*I recommend designing your API with pagination in mind unless you are sure it is unnecessary.
+This is because adding it later can be trouble.*

 ```rb
 # {% highlight ruby %}